apchavan/InfoPuller/README.md

 # InfoPuller
 Menu driven <a href="https://en.wikipedia.org/wiki/Command-line_interface">CLI</a> application that can get basic details for given website domain or local machine.
 It also has basic persistence similar to malware or threat.
-It's a personal study project... 🙂
+It's a personal project to get familiarity of Windows core functionalities... 🙂

 <h2><u>Features overview</u> :</h2>